Can I Bring Vape to Japan?

 In a few years, you probably won’t have these problems anymore, but be careful, for now.

 To help you find smoking areas, I found a really useful free app you can use to make your life easy.
-It is called Smoking Area Information Map, and it’s available on the App Store and Google Play Store.
+It is called Smoking Area Information Map, and it’s available on the Google Play Store.
 This app is based on the users’ information, and you can pin an area each time you find a new smoking place or update an old pin.

 Please notice that Japan also banned smoking in restaurants and bars from April 1, 2020.
 Some might have a special area for smoking, but others won’t.
 I know that some vapers were asked to leave the restaurant because of vaping while in other restaurants, the owner is okay as long as you don’t make big clouds of smoke.
 If you’re discreet, you probably have better chances of enjoying your trip to Japan.